tailwindlabs/tailwindcss.com/source/resources.blade.md

 [![](/img/resources/undraw.png)](https://undraw.co/)

-They're easy to customize and perfect for landing pages, empty states, and more.
+They can be customized and are perfect for landing pages, empty states, and more.

 [Find free illustrations on unDraw &rarr;](https://undraw.co/)